jhpyle/docassemble/_docs/functions.md

 (The number of passes is limited to 10 in order to protect against accidentally creating an infinite loop of document inclusion.)

+There is a special keyword parameter `change_numbering` that when set to `False` will refrain from fixing up the numbering of lists in the included documents.
+You should set `change_numbering=False` when your included document only contains list items, and you want the list items to merge into a list in the main document.

 <a name="include_docx_template_inline"></a>As discussed above,
 `include_docx_template()` needs to be used with {% raw %}{%p ... %}{%
 endraw %} because it returns the paragraphs from the included